Skip to content

 Max Skill 1 first.

 Its lifesteal scaling is what keeps Hanabi alive during lane phase.
 Take Skill 2 second for the slow and mana refund, and put points into Skill 3 only when it becomes available at levels 4, 8, and 13.
-Skipping Skill 1 priority is the single most common mistake we saw in our late-game review of teammate Hanabis, and it usually ends in a 0/4 score by minute 6.
+Skipping Skill 1 priority is one of the most common mistakes Hanabi players make, and it usually ends in an early deficit on the scoreboard.

 #Best Emblem and Spell Setup

 The Custom Marksman emblem set is the standard build, but the talent picks matter more than the emblem tree itself.
-We tested both Greed (lifesteal stacking) and Bargain Hunter (item discount) and found that Weakness Finder consistently outperformed the alternatives in teamfight-heavy ranked games.
+Between Greed (lifesteal stacking) and Bargain Hunter (item discount), Weakness Finder is the stronger choice in teamfight-heavy ranked games.

 #Emblem talents

-- Tier 3: Weakness Finder.
+• Tier 3: Weakness Finder.
 Grants a 20% chance on basic attack to slow enemy movement by 60% for 1.5 seconds.
-We tracked Weakness Finder procs across 22 matches and saw it trigger an average of 4 times per teamfight, which is the difference between catching a fleeing enemy and losing a kill.
+Because Hanabi attacks so frequently, it procs reliably through teamfights, which is the difference between catching a fleeing enemy and losing a kill.

 #Battle spells